ThomasRabn/devops-project/README.md

   - 1 PV and 1 PVC allowing to store Redis' data on the cluster

 By going to `<minikube-ip>:30003`, you will be able to access the application.

+**`Note!`** It might happen that the application container will be ready before the Redis container which may cause issues.
+If you face the `HMSET not found`, make sure to relaunch the deployment.

 ## Useful links :link: